 Are you wondering why I only use these websites and apps?
 The following explanations will show you why I think you can find the best digital nomad accommodation with them.

+After I’ve decided what country and city I’m going to next, it’s time to start looking for an actual place to stay.
 The only thing I book in advance before I go to a new place is a hotel room for the first couple of nights.
 I like to pick a nice place in a good location that gives me the chance to look around and get a first impression of the city.
 For several years now, Booking.com is my go-to search engine to find these first nights.
-I’m sure I made a couple of hundred bookings with them over the time.
+I’m sure I made a couple of hundred bookings with them over time.

 Because they are simply the best for my needs.
 First of all, they have a very, very comprehensive list of hotels and hostels all around the world.
 To be precise: You can book the best deals for more than 23 million rooms!
 If I was running a hotel, the first thing I would do is get my place listed at Booking.com.